trellistk/documents/SOPs/Git_Standard_Operating_Procedures.md

 ```

 ### Create Your Branch
-Create your new branch while you are on master so that you are autmatically branched from master.
+Create your new branch while you are on develop so that you are autmatically branched from develop.
 Example:
 ```
 git checkout -b ambergkim/docs/github-workflow
 ```

 ### Rebasing an Existing Branch
-After you have updated your master with the remote master, check out your existing branch then do:
+After you have updated your develop with the remote develop, check out your existing branch then do:
 ```
-git rebase master
+git rebase develop
 ```
 Resolve all your conflicts then push up to your remote branch.
 You may have to do a
 ```